+The change in net position for FY2020 was an increase of \$113.8 million or 18.3% of total beginning net position due to an increase in non-operating revenue partially offset by a decrease of operating revenue and increased operating expenses as noted on the following page.
 The change in net position for FY2019 was an increase of \$54.5 million or 9.6% of total beginning net position.
-The change in net position for FY2018 was an increase of \$68.7 million or 13.8% of the total beginning net position Total operating revenue remained stable, with increased operating expenses and non-operating revenue noted on the following page (Table A-2).
+(Table A-2)